- Download our Moving to Argentina Guide (PDF)

 Temporary resident visa for Argentina

 Applying for temporary residence in Argentina requires expats to show that they have a fixed minimum income.
 This income can be from investments in foreign banks or companies, or income issued by banks in Argentina.
-This visa is valid for one year and renewable up to three years.
+This visa is valid for one year and renewable for up to three years.
 After that, the resident may apply for permanent residency.

 Retiree visa for Argentina

 This visa is aimed specifically at expats who are pensioners.
 They would have to prove that they are retired, and will need to show receipts of a pension.
 To qualify for this visa, applicants would have to prove a minimum monthly income.
 This visa is also valid for one year.
 After two renewals expats would be eligible to apply for permanent residency.

 Permanent residence visa for Argentina